In Tennessee churches, a new message: Gun safety

 “That’s not going to happen all in August,” he says.
 “If we get one of the three things that we’ve been talking about, that’s a win.”

 A poll in May by Vanderbilt University found that 72% of registered voters in Tennessee support red flag laws.
-Some 62% support safe storage mandates, 50% support banning assault rifles, and 82% support Gov. Bill Lee’s April executive order strengthening background checks.
+Some 62% support safe storage mandates, 50% support banning assault-style rifles, and 82% support Gov. Bill Lee’s April executive order strengthening background checks.

 Democratic Rep. Bob Freeman’s goal for the special session can be described as incremental change.
 The way to make that happen is through outreach, he says, particularly in communities outside of his Nashville district.